-We take a look at soil resistivity and provide practical advice on how to avoid the common mistakes of Soil Resistivity Testing:
+We take a look at soil resistivity and provide practical advice on what is ground soil resistivity, why we measure it and these common mistakes when Soil Resistivity Testing:

 - Surface Layer Resolution